Swright88/extending-testing/phase8/02_working_with_spreadsheets.md

     static XSSFRow row;
 ```

-And one more line in `main`, to grab the row using its index.
+And one more line in `main`, to grab the row from the sheet, using its index

 ```java
     // the first row has an index of 0